JuanFSantana/TSS-finder/README.md

 ### Usage

-In the working directory, save `sampleskey.csv` and `.fastq.gz` files.
-The bed file name should correspond to a name present in `sampleskey.csv`.
-Run:

 ```
 ./tss-finder <bed file> <TSS region (int)> <minimum counts per TSS (int)> <yes/no for bed output for conversion to bedgraph>
 ```